 There are several ways to cycle a fish tank;

-Congratulations! ou no know how to set up a fish tank and your new aquarium is fully ready and safe for your new fish family member.
+Congratulations!
+You now know exactly how you can set up the aquarium professionally, as well as to your taste, and your new aquarium is fully ready and safe for your new fish family member.